Polar Bear Plunge Day

 The only requirement for observing this holiday is to head out to some ice-cold waters on January 1st and enjoy an icy swim.
 Of course, this isn’t an activity that should be done alone, nor should it be done by people with health problems.

-For many people, ice swimming can be performed to raise money for charity as well.
+For many people, ice swimming can also be performed to raise money for charity.
 Anyone still choosing to celebrate this holiday can first use the hashtag #PolarBearPlungeDay to let everyone know they’re taking the plunge.

 When is it?